sfbrigade/intentional-walk/README.md

    intentional-walk % npm start
    ```

 6. In another shell, build and run the app for your target platform.
-For iOS, the default is to run in
-   the iPhone 12 simulator, you should specify a newer version that is included with your installation
-   of Xcode.
-For Android, it should launch the emulator running in a configured Android Virtual Device-
-   note that the installation may fail if the device is still booting, if so, wait for the emulator
-   to fully boot to the lock/home screen, and run the command again.

    ```
    intentional-walk % npm run ios -- --simulator="iPhone 15"
    intentional-walk % npm run android
    ```

+   For iOS, the default is to run in the iPhone 12 simulator, you should specify a newer version that is included with your installation of Xcode.

+   For Android, it should launch the emulator running in a configured Android Virtual Device.
+If not,
+   launch Android Studio, go to "More actions...", "Virtual Device Manager", and press the triangle
+   Play button next to a listed emulator.
+Note that the installation may fail if the device is still booting- if so, wait for the emulator to fully boot to the lock/home screen, and run the command again.